-A personal budget is a summary that compares and tracks your income and expenses for a given period of time, usually a month.
-Although the word “budget” is often associated with limited spending, a budget does not need to be restrictive to be effective.
+A personal budget is a summary that compares and tracks your income and expenses for a given period, usually a month.
+Although “budget” is often associated with limited spending, a budget does not need to be restrictive to be effective.

 A Personal budget will tell you how much money you hope to bring in, then compare it to your essentials, such as rent and insurance, and your discretionary expenses, such: as entertainment or dining.
 Instead of seeing a budget as a negative, you can see it as a tool to achieve your financial goals.

 You can plan your monthly spending and savings with the help of a written monthly budget, a financial planning tool.
 It also allows you to track your consumption habits.

 While budgeting may not seem the most enjoyable activity (and for some, it’s incredibly intimidating), it’s essential to keeping your financial home in order.
 This is because the budget is balanced.
 If you spend less in one area, you can spend more in another, save that money on a big purchase, build a rainy day fund, increase your savings, or invest in construction to build wealth.

 Ultimately, your new budget results will tell you where your money is coming from, how much is in it, and where it’s going each month.

 How To Make a Personal Budget in 6 Simple Steps

 To create a budget plan that works and allows you to live a comfortable and happy lifestyle, you must first figure out how much monthly money you make.
 Next, determine how much you spend each month on necessities such as food, rent, utilities, transportation, insurance, and taxes.
 Finally, allocate any remaining amount towards savings, debt repayment, retirement, or other goals.

 Gather all of your financial statements, including the following, before you start:

 - Bank statements